What-a-faka/Txcel/README.md

-Super flexible Vue table component base on configuration.
+:bulb: Super flexible Vue table component base on configuration.

+Strongly recommend used by the project which alread use element-ui and jsx :dog: .

 ## Example